 When the Legislative Assembly created Gilliam County, Alkali (now Arlington) was selected as the temporary county seat.
 The question of a permanent county seat was placed on general election ballots in 1886, 1888, and again in 1890 when Condon was finally chosen.
 Condon, which was incorporated in 1893, was originally known as Summit Springs.
 In 1884 the community took the name of a young lawyer from Alkali, Harvey C. Condon, nephew of the state geologist and university professor Thomas Condon.

-Gilliam County continues to have a county court form of government.
+Gilliam County has a county court form of government.
 Elected officials include two county commissioners, a county judge, district attorney, assessor, clerk, sheriff, surveyor, justice of the peace, and treasurer.

 The county's population dropped sharply from a high of 3,960 residents in 1920 to 1,717 in 1990.
 After a significant increase in the 1990s, the 2013 population of 1,945 represented a 4% increase from 2010.